 In 1984, he was awarded the Greenpeace Prize for Outstanding Services to the Environment and, in the same year, the RSPCA Richard Martin award for services to animal welfare.
 In 1962, he won the Newdigate Prize for Poetry.
 In 2012, Stanley was awarded the WWF Silver Medal and, in 2015, he received the RSPB’s Medal for Services to Nature Conservation and the WWF Leaders of the Living Planet Award.

-Stanley has four children by his first marriage to the painter Charlotte Johnson-Wahl: former Mayor of London and current Foreign Secretary Boris Johnson; MP for Orpington and Minister of State for Universities and Science Joseph Johnson; British editor, journalist and author Rachel Johnson; and author and sustainability expert Leo Johnson .
+Stanley has four children by his first marriage to the painter Charlotte Johnson-Wahl: the current Prime Minister of the UK and former Mayor of London and Foreign Secretary, The Rt Hon Boris Johnson MP; the current Minister of State for Universities, Science, Research and Innovation, The Rt Hon Joseph Johnson MP; British editor, journalist and author Rachel Johnson; and author and sustainability expert Leo Johnson .
 He also has two children, Julia and Maximilian, by his second marriage to Jennifer Kidd.